 Why choose Civil Engineering Technology-Highway Technician?

-- Be a critical member of the engineering team that turns roads into safe and efficient transportation networks.
+- Be a critical member of the engineering team that designs and constructs safe and efficient transportation networks.

 - The challenging field of civil engineering is an excellent choice for those with attention to detail and comfort with computers and technology.

 - The Wisconsin DOTs transportation budget exceeds $3 billion annually, and employers public and private are constantly in need of trained personnel in this field.